regisphilibert/regisphilibert.com/content/en/post/multilingual-series/part-1/index.md

 ```

 Now, Hugo will assign a language to each of the about pages by looking at which directory they live in.

+{{< notice >}}
+For each solution, the `source` or `contentDir` parameter takes a relative path to your project, or an absolute path.
+Using an absolute path means the content directories don’t necessarily need to live inside your project, they can be anywhere on your computer.
+{{< /notice >}}

 ## Linking our pages 🔗